MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/aks/learn/quick-kubernetes-deploy-cli.md

 - This article requires version 2.0.64 or later of the Azure CLI.
 If you're using Azure Cloud Shell, the latest version is already installed there.
 - Make sure that the identity you're using to create your cluster has the appropriate minimum permissions.
 For more details on access and identity for AKS, see [Access and identity options for Azure Kubernetes Service (AKS)](../concepts-identity.md).
 - If you have multiple Azure subscriptions, select the appropriate subscription ID in which the resources should be billed using the [az account set](/cli/azure/account#az-account-set) command.
+For more information, see [How to manage Azure subscriptions – Azure CLI](/cli/azure/manage-azure-subscriptions-azure-cli?tabs=bash#change-the-active-subscription).

 ## Define environment variables